 The sooner you talk to an attorney about your rights, the better chance your attorney will have at preserving the evidence needed to prove that you were paid unfairly based on your sex.
 Ultimately, employers who are found to be in violation of the Equal Pay Act will be responsible for paying the employee damages for:

 - The cost of attorney and legal fees

-At Aegis Law, we believe what the law holds to be true: all workers, no matter their sex or gender, should be paid equal wages for the same work.
-Our Irvine employment law attorneys are ready to stand in your corner and protect your rights until the very end.
+At Aegis Law Firm, we believe what the law holds to be true: all workers, no matter their sex or gender, should be paid equal wages for the same work.
+Our Orange County employment law attorneys are ready to stand in your corner and protect your rights until the very end.